AppImageCommunity/awesome-appimage/README.md

 - [appimage.yml](https://github.com/iotang/Project_LemonLime/blob/master/.github/workflows/appimage.yml) - Bigger, more complex example of how to build and upload AppImages using GitHub Actions.
 - [build-appimage-action](https://github.com/AppImageCrafters/build-appimage-action) - GitHub Action for producing AppImages using appimage-builder.
 - [jniltinho/packages](https://github.com/jniltinho/packages) - Drone.io example for producing AppImages using go-appimagetool.
+- [Link to the latest build artifact on GitLab CI](https://gitlab.com/linuxappimage/element-desktop/-/jobs/artifacts/master/raw/Element.AppImage?job=run-build) - Example of how to directly link to the latest build artifact on GitLab CI (can be tricky).

 ### Libraries